-It is always good to keep in mind that the most important factor when looking for a new car is safety.
+Knowing what to look for when buying a new car is one thing, but It is always good to keep in mind that the most important factor is safety.

-You must ensure that you are insured by the top insurance company, just in case something happens which was not initially anticipated.
+You must ensure that you have comprehensive and great travel insurance, just in case something happens which was not initially anticipated.

 Speaking of coverage by a top insurance company, have a look at our private comprehensive car insurance policy and find out what coverage suits you best!